mcnutty26/music-get-autoqueue/README.md

 # music-get-autoqueue
 Adds a button to your browser which queues whatever's in the current tab to music-get.
+Designed to work with [music-get](https://github.com/mcnutty26/music-get).

 ##Add to Chrome
 Available in the chrome store at: